syslog-ng/syslog-ng/README.md

  [github-repo]: https://github.com/balabit/syslog-ng/releases

-To generate the configure script and compile from source:

-    $ ./autogen.sh

 After that, the usual drill applies (assuming you have the required dependencies):

     $ ./configure && make && make install

+If you don't have a configure script (because of cloning from git, for example), run `./autogen.sh` to generate it.

 Some of the functionality is compiled only in case the required development libraries are present.
 The configure script displays a